-You can even track the Gen Z’s respect for authenticity in the influencers trends last year.
-No makeup posts and low budget creative videos are some of these examples.
+You can even track Gen Z’s respect for authenticity in the influencers’ trends last year.
+No makeup posts and low-budget creative videos are some of these examples.

 Moreover, transparency is another key to success.
 This is particularly true in this day and age.
 Consumers can nowadays learn all they need to know about a company without even visiting their website.
 In most cases, modern consumers do just that before they decide to try a brand out.

 That’s why businesses need to put transparency front and center.
 A great example of this is one of the best review websites AskGamblers.
 Within their niche, in particular, transparency plays a crucial role.
 That’s why, today, AskGamblers is deemed one of the most reputable resource websites in the industry.

 If you want to be the brand that Gen Z chooses among hundreds of other brands, you must try sustainable marketing strategies.
 In this approach, you need to appreciate their concerns about social equity, charity works, the environment, and other similar values.

-Gen Z members tend to be activists in politics, environment, and human rights issues.
+Gen Z members tend to be activists in politics, the environment, and human rights issues.
 That’s why they prefer to purchase from companies that somehow help solve these issues.
 No wonder their role model is someone like Greta Thunberg.

-There are many ways that you can address these issues while preparing marketing strategies for Gen Z. For example, you can go green like Dell that announced “no computer should go to waste” or like Mcdonalds that got rid of the foam coffee cups by switching to double-walled paper containers, which are 100% recyclable.
+There are many ways that you can address these issues while preparing marketing strategies for Gen Z. For example, and you can go green like Dell that announced “no computer should go to waste,” or like Mcdonalds that got rid of the foam coffee cups by switching to double-walled paper containers, which are 100% recyclable.

-You can also allocate a percentage of your income to human rights organizations, charity, or even protecting the environment.
+You can also allocate a percentage of your income to human rights organizations, charities, or even protecting the environment.